lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/INF-BIO9120 2013 Read QC.md

 Now, open a webbrowser, and, using the menu option ‘Open file’, locate the html file, choose

-`yourusername → qc → cod_read1_fastqc → fastqc_report.html`
+`your_username → qc → cod_read1_fastqc → fastqc_report.html`

 Open the file called `fastqc_report.html`.
 Alternatively, you could browse the file system and double-click on the file.

 Study the results.